A Scanner Darkly: Background and publication

 There was also the challenge of transmuting the events into "science fiction", as Dick felt that he could not sell a mainstream or literary novel after several previous failures.
 Providing invaluable aid in this field was Judy-Lynn del Rey, head of Ballantine Books' SF division, which had optioned the book.
 Del Rey suggested the timeline change to 1994 and emphasized the more futuristic elements of the novel, such as the "scramble suit" employed by Fred (which, incidentally, emerged from one of the mystical experiences).
 Yet much of the dialogue spoken by the characters used hippie slang, dating the events of the novel to their "true" time-frame of 1970–72.

 Upon its publication in 1977, A Scanner Darkly was hailed by ALA Booklist as "his best yet!"
 Brian Aldiss lauded it as "the best book of the year", while Robert Silverberg praised the novel as "a masterpiece of sorts, full of demonic intensity", but concluded that "it happens also not to be a very successful novel... a failure, but a stunning failure".
 Spider Robinson panned the novel as "sometimes fascinating, sometimes hilarious, [but] usually deadly boring".
 Sales were typical for the SF genre in America, but hardcover editions were issued in Europe, where all of Dick's works were warmly received.
 It was nominated for neither the Nebula nor the Hugo Award but was awarded the British version (the BSFA) in 1978 and the French equivalent (Graouilly d'Or) upon its publication there in 1979.
 It also was nominated for the Campbell Award in 1978 and placed sixth in the annual Locus poll.

 The title of the novel refers to the Biblical phrase "Through a glass, darkly", from the King James Version of 1 Corinthians 13.
 Passages from Johann Wolfgang von Goethe's play Faust are also referred to throughout the novel.
 The same-titled film by Ingmar Bergman has also been cited as a reference for the book, the film depicting the similar descent into madness and schizophrenia of its lead character portrayed by Harriet Andersson.

 Adaptations

 Film

 The rotoscoped film A Scanner Darkly was authorized by Dick's estate.
 It was released in July 2006 and stars Keanu Reeves as Fred/Bob Arctor and Winona Ryder as Donna.
 Rory Cochrane, Robert Downey Jr., and Woody Harrelson co-star as Arctor's drugged-out housemates and friends.
 The film was directed by Richard Linklater.

 Audiobook

 An unabridged audiobook version, read by Paul Giamatti, was released in 2006 by Random House Audio to coincide with the release of the film adaptation.
 It runs approximately 9.5 hours over eight compact discs.
 This version is a tie-in, using the film's poster as cover art.

+Censorship

+In December 2025, the Lukashenko regime added the book to the List of printed publications containing information materials, the distribution of which could harm the national interests of Belarus.